pen-lang/pen/doc/src/references/language/syntax.md

 # Syntax

-This page describes syntactical constructs of Pen.
-You can compose programs building up those constructs.
+This page describes syntax of Pen.
+You can compose programs building up those syntax constructs.
 See also [Types](types.md) about syntax for specific data types.

 ## Module